Ilie Bărbulescu (footballer): Club career

 In 1984, Bărbulescu joined Steaua București, reuniting for a while with Halagian, helping the club win The Double in his first season as Halagian and Emerich Jenei used him in 30 league matches but did not play in the 2–1 victory in the Cupa României final over Universitatea Craiova.
 In the following season, he won the league title, scoring two goals in the 33 appearances given to him by Jenei.
 The coach also used him in all nine games in the historical European Cup campaign, in which Bărbulescu scored a goal from 25 meters against Budapest Honvéd.
 He then played the entire match, including extra time, in the eventual 2–0 victory after the penalty shoot-out in the final against Barcelona.
 After goalkeeper Helmut Duckadam defended the last penalty, Bărbulescu immediately went and picked up the trophy and kissed it, receiving a $20,000 fine from UEFA.
 Eventually, Steaua's president, Ion Alecsandrescu spoke to Valentin Ceaușescu and Yiorgos Vardinogiannis, who helped him get rid of the fine.
 He started the 1986–87 season by playing all the minutes in the 1–0 win over Dynamo Kyiv in the European Super Cup and in the loss in the Intercontinental Cup with the same score against River Plate.
 At the match against River Plate in Tokyo, representatives of the Canon company gave Bărbulescu their latest Canon camera, a gesture stemming from an incident during the 1986 European Cup final against Barcelona.
 In that match, he famously crashed into a Canon-inscribed billboard after a shoulder-to-shoulder duel with Lobo Carrasco, an incident the company found particularly memorable.
 He finished the season by winning another Double with Steaua, as coaches Jenei and Anghel Iordănescu gave him 14 league appearances in which he scored once, also appearing for the full 90 minutes in the 1–0 victory in the Cupa României final over Dinamo București.

 In 1987, Bărbulescu made a comeback to Petrolul Ploiești, but after half a year he went for a second spell at Argeș Pitești where on 19 March 1988 he made his last Divizia A appearance in a 1–0 home loss to Universitatea Craiova.
-He accumulated a total of 357 matches and 22 goals scored in the Romanian top-league, also totaling 23 games with three goals in European competitions.
+He accumulated a total of 357 matches and 22 goals scored in the Romanian top-league and 23 games with three goals in European competitions.
 Bărbulescu ended his career in 1991, after playing in the Romanian lower leagues for Dacia Pitești and Callatis Mangalia, helping the latter promote from the third league to the second.